eh2k/squares-and-circles/README.md

    * `-`, `A`, `A+B`, `B`, `C`, `C+D`, `D`
      - The option `-(no output)` is useful if the signal is to be routed into an AUDIO_PROCESSOR engine
  * **Stereo**
-   * Experimanal stereo feature - see STERIOLIZED Flag ;-)
+   * Experimental stereo feature - see STERIOLIZED Flag ;-)
 <br/>
 <div style="page-break-after: always;"></div>